Effective from 09/16/2021

 B Special Section

-In principle, when using Unite, the Customer and the Provider agree to establish and execute their contractual relationships on the basis of the following terms and conditions of business.
+When using Unite, the Customer and the Provider agree to establish and execute their contractual relationships on the basis of the following terms and conditions of business.

 15 Application of conflicting regulations